-The holder of a current Montana Commercial Drivers License may upgrade to a higher vehicle class or interstate license by taking the appropriate written or driving tests and presenting a valid DOT card.
+The holder of a current Montana Commercial Driver License may upgrade to a higher vehicle class or Interstate license by taking the appropriate knowledge or driving tests and presenting a valid DOT card.

 If upgrading from an Intrastate to an Interstate license, you must also pay a prorated fee for the remainder of the life of your current license.